 On the Viral Side

 - How HIV hijacks cellular resources to promote rapid viral transcription and replication?

-- How these events dictate entry into viral latency or persistent infection.
+- What molecular rules dictate entry into viral latency and persistent infection?